Heavy Metal (film): "Grimaldi"

-In the framing story, the astronaut Grimaldi arrives at home, where he is greeted by his daughter.
+In the framing story, the astronaut Grimaldi arrives at home where he is greeted by his daughter.
 He says he has something to show her.
 When he opens his case, a green, crystalline sphere rises out and melts him.
 It introduces itself to the terrified girl as "the sum of all evils".
 Looking into the orb known as the Loc-Nar, the girl sees how it has influenced societies throughout time and space.
-At the end of the film (the Epilogue), the anthology's theme comes full-circle back to the girl's home.